BillyBag2/meshtastic-map-docker/README.md

 This deploys two containers using `docker compose`.
 One is the map server and mqtt fetcher.
 The other takes care of the database.

+# Wish list

+Launch components separately so they can be developed leaving other components running.